The Beach at Lytham

 So it seems that Last Gleam before the Storm, generally cited as Linnell’s best and most famous work, was probably hanging for a period at Fairlawn in Lytham, home of art collector, James Eden.
 (15) Unfortunately, this work does not seem to be in the public domain and there appears to be no existing image of it online.
 It is not even clear if it is an oil painting or a watercolour.
 Linnell’s biography simply states ‘canvas, 35 by 50 inches’.
 (16) The Royal Academy did not ultimately buy the painting and it is difficult to trace ownership of it beyond this point.

-Nonetheless, the association of James Eden with Linnell’s painting provides an intriguing connection to Lytham and a possible clue as to the origins of The Beach at Lytham.
+Nonetheless, the association of James Eden with Linnell’s painting provides an intriguing connection to Lytham and a possible clue as to the origins of The Beach

 It is tempting to speculate that The Beach at Lytham was painted by Linnell during a visit to the town under the auspices of Eden, who entertained many artists at Fairlawn.
-Brian Turner in his book, Victorian Lytham, describes how Eden and his friend, Thomas Miller of West Beach, visited the Royal Academy every summer between the 1840s to the 1860s to buy pictures.
+Brian Turner in his book, Victorian Lytham, describes how Eden and his friend, Thomas Miller of West Beach, visited the Royal Academy every summer between the 1840s and the 1860s to buy pictures.
 They preferred to build relationships with artists and purchase from them directly rather than use dealers.
 (17)